exercism/javascript/exercises/concept/pizza-order/.docs/instructions.md

 ## Calculate the total price of an order

-Your function will take in a list of `PizzaOrder`s and should return the total price of the order in dollars.
+Your function is called with a list of `PizzaOrder`s and should return the total price of the order in dollars.
 Each `PizzaOrder` has a `pizza` property - the pizza's name, and an `extras` property - the list of extra options.

 ```js